OpsXandao/OpsXandao/README.md

 😄 How are you?
 My name is Alexandre and I am 19 years old.

-📚 I started to study Java on August 2022.
+📚 I started to study Java on July 2022.
 I joined a course by Adm&Tec to improve my Java skills while also studying Guanabara's Java Course.

 ⭐ I got the Scrum fundamentals certification and I am doing some Bootcamps from DIO, rocketseat, and others to get more XP. 💫